0

 Overview

 Albion is a tiny city located in the state of Idaho.
 With a population of 245 people and just one neighborhood, Albion is the 134th largest community in Idaho.
-Much of the housing stock in Albion was built prior to World War II, making it one of the older and more historic cities in the country.
+Albion has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Unlike some cities, Albion isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Albion are a mix of both white- and blue-collar jobs.
-Overall, Albion is a city of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Albion who work in community and social services (17.69%), office and administrative support (12.93%), and management occupations (11.56%).
+Albion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Albion is a city of professionals, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Albion who work in community and social services (19.46%), food service (8.05%), and teaching (8.05%).

 Also of interest is that Albion has more people living here who work in computers and math than 95% of the places in the US.